nesanders/MAenvironmentaldata/docs/_posts/2023-02-04-eea-dp-cso-ej.md

 For more background information about CSO discharges and environmental justice, see the [2018 post on AMEND]({{ site.url }}{{ site.baseurl }}/2018/04/25/necir-cso-ej.html).

 ## Characteristics of new CSO discharge dataset

+The first sewage discharge report in the EEA Data Portal was from June 30th, 2022.

 ### How many reports were there?